MohanasundaramA/Image_Caption_Generator/README.md

 # **Image Caption Generator**

 ## Abstract
-Image caption generation is the process of recognising the context of an image and annotating it with relevant captions using deep learning and computer vision.
-It includes labelling of an image with English keywords with the help of datasets provided during model training.
-The Imagenet dataset is used to train the CNN model called VGG16 and XCeption.
-These two models are used for image feature extraction.
-The extracted features will be fed to the LSTM model, which in turn generates the image caption.
+Image caption generation is the technique of utilising deep learning and computer vision to recognise the context of an image and annotate it with pertinent captions.
+The main objective of the project is to label an image with English keywords using the available datasets.
+The Imagenet dataset is used to train the (VGG16 and XCeption) CNN models.
+The extraction of visual features uses these two models, and the LSTM model will receive the retrieved characteristics and provide the picture caption.

 ## Model Architecture
-The model architecture consists of a CNN(VGG16 or XCeption) that extracts the features and encodes the input image and a RNN based on LSTM layers.
-The most significant difference with other models is that the image embedding is provided as the first input to the RNN network and only once.
+The model architecture consists of a CNN (VGG16 or XCeption) that extracts the features and encodes the input picture, and an RNN built on LSTM layers.
+The primary distinction between this model and others is that the picture embedding is the sole input given to the RNN network.
-- We remove the last layer of VGG or XCeption network
+- The last layer of VGG or XCeption network is removed
 - Image is fed into this modified network to generate a 2048 length encoding corresponding to it
 - The 2048 length vector is then fed into a second neural network along with a caption for the image (while training)
 - This second network consists of an LSTM which tries to generate a caption for the image